andytopham/hifi/README.md

 hifi
 ====

-Music player for connecting to real hifi
+Code for audio streamer for connecting to real hifi.

-Currrently based on raspyfi.
+Currrently based on Volumio.
-This code is mostly to support the oled display.
+This code is to support the oled display.
 It will include the switch polling later.